My Quiet Kitchen

 Most shishito peppers are very mild, although you may occasionally come across a spicier one.
 But don't worry, even if you do, it won't be very hot.

-This has been the year that I fell in love with simple, air fried vegetables, like radishes, zucchini, green beans, cabbage, and broccolini.
+This has been the year that I fell in love with simple, air fried vegetables, like radishes, zucchini, green beans, and cabbage.

 Now we can add shishitos that that list.
 Roasting shishitos in the air fryer is without a doubt the easiest way to prepare the mild, thin-skinned pepper.